TimBoleslawsky/data-science-vault/Notes/Data Encoding.md

 ```

 ## Embeddings
 (Word) embeddings are another type of encoding, that enable semantic encoding.
-This is especially useful for NLP use cases ([[Natural Language Processing]]).
-More on embeddings here: [[Word Embeddings]].
+This is especially useful for NLP use cases ([Natural Language Processing](Natural%20Language%20Processing.md)).
+More on embeddings here: [Word Embeddings](Word%20Embeddings.md).